eliyetres/lt2316-ht19-a2/README.md

 The first thing we would want to try for future work would be to apply the attention mechanism on the word level (second dimension of the output vector) instead of the hidden size dimension (third dimension of the output vector).
 It would be interesting to see if that has a noticeable impact on the results, and potentially help us identify if we're applying attention correctly in this case or not.

 Another thing that would be nice to do would be to see if we can oversample the data for the `CHANGE` class, and then potentially be able to train the model on a much larger amount of data while retaining equality for the amount of data for both classes.
-We briefly looked into oversampling techniques, and they seem to be geared more towards numeric data rather than text data - perhaps we could apply them at the word index or word vector level somehow?
+We briefly looked into oversampling techniques, and they seem to be geared more towards numeric data rather than text data - perhaps we could apply them at the word index or word vector level somehow.